 A 100% refund will be granted up until five (5) business days before the start of your class as long as the request is made during normal business hours.

 CNAs work in nursing homes, hospitals, mental health facilities, assisted living facilities, and private homes.
-Job prospects for CNAs are expected to be excellent due to the increasing long-term care needs of an aging population.
+According to the U.S. Department of Labor, employment of CNAs are expected to increase 18% from 2014-2024.
+This is much faster than average for all occupations due to the increasing long-term care needs of an aging population.